 Apple 1984 Super Bowl Commercial

 On the other hand, the luxury automotive brand BMW built its own strategy in selling the best possible experience for driving.
-It wasn’t about buying a good car but all about living the road and enjoying the driving, simply saying not just for moving but for a pleasure.
+It wasn’t about buying a good car but all about living the road and enjoying the driving, simply saying the car is not just for getting from A to B, but for pleasure.

 BMW Ultimate Driving Experience Campaign